Written by Karen Selby, RN | Medically Reviewed By Arti Shukla, Ph.D. | Edited By Walter Pacheco | Last Update: November 6, 2024

 How Long Do Asbestosis Symptoms Take to Appear?

-Asbestosis is a form of fibrosis that develops over a long period of time after exposure to asbestos fibers.
+Asbestosis is a form of fibrosis that develops over a long period following exposure to asbestos fibers.
 Over time, scar tissue replaces normal lung tissue.
 An excessive amount of scar tissue can cause reduced pulmonary function.

 What Causes Symptoms?

-As the lungs become scarred and inflamed over time, their ability to exchange oxygen and carbon dioxide decreases, resulting in a reduction of lung function and subsequent fatigue in patients.
-In the later stages of asbestosis, the amount of stress placed on the lungs and heart from the lack of proper oxygen can lead to serious lung and/or heart failure.
+The presence of asbestos fibers in the lungs causes scarring and inflammation over time.
+The lungs then have a decreased capacity to exchange oxygen and carbon dioxide, resulting in a reduction of lung function and fatigue.
+In later stages, the continued stress on the lungs and heart from lack of oxygen can lead to serious lung and/or heart failure.

 Relieving Symptoms of Asbestosis